-Michele Wu is a Protein Technology Co-op student from Simon Fraser University in Burnaby, BC, where she studies Molecular Biology and Biochemistry.
-At CDRD, she’s a trainee that assists in antigen and antibody expression, purification and characterization.
-Michele also focuses on optimizing high-throughput assays that will be incorporated into the process of protein development.
-With the education and experience she’s receiving, she aspires to contribute to the biomedical field in the future.
+Michele joined the CDRD Academy as part of the Protein Technology group while a student at Simon Fraser University in Burnaby, BC, where she studies Molecular Biology and Biochemistry.
+At CDRD, she gained invaluable experience by assisting in antigen and antibody expression, purification and characterization.
+Michele also focused on optimizing high-throughput assays that were incorporated into the process of protein development.
+With the education and experience she’s received, she aspires to contribute to the biomedical field in the future.

 Julia Nogueira Varela

-At CDRD she is using her business and scientific knowledge to help identify commercial opportunities to create new Canadian healthcare companies.
+At CDRD she used her business and scientific knowledge to successfully help identify commercial opportunities to create new Canadian healthcare companies.

 Rachael Wang is a fourth-year undergraduate student from McMaster University, Ontario, majoring in Biology & Pharmacology and minoring in Chemical Biology.
-She previously conducted a NSERC research project and is a Co-op Student within CDRD’s Screening division.
-This is where she accesses and tests libraries of compounds for specific biological activity with the help of automation and robotics.
-The aim of her work is to identify highly active drug candidates to increase the success of novel therapeutics.
+As part of CDRD’s Screening division she accessed and tested libraries of compounds for specific biological activity with the help of automation and robotics.
+The aim of her work was to identify highly active drug candidates to increase the success of novel therapeutics.

 Nicole Kofman is a third year Honours Chemistry Co op student from McMaster University in Hamilton, Ontario.
 Her passions include analytical and inorganic chemistry as well as science mentorship.
-She is currently working as the Analytical and Pre-Formulations Co op at CDRD where she analyzes antibody drug conjugate samples for cancer therapy using various Chromatography and Mass Spectrometry techniques to determine their physical and chemical properties.
-She hopes to combine her chemistry knowledge with artificial intelligence.
+At CDRD, she worked in the Analytical and Pre-Formulations division where she analyzed antibody drug conjugate samples for cancer therapy using various Chromatography and Mass Spectrometry techniques to determine their physical and chemical properties.
+In the future she hopes to take this unique experience and chemistry knowledge and combine it with artificial intelligence.

-Kyler Kanegawa is a fourth-year UBC student with a focus on Microbiology and Immunology.
-He is currently working his second work term at CDRD as the Molecular Biology Co-op Student.
-His work revolves around molecular cloning to help validate various monoclonal antibodies.
-After his Co-op, he plans to finish his final undergraduate year with a focus on bioinformatics, and pursue graduate school.
+As a fourth-year student at the University of British Colubia, Kyler's focus was on Microbiology and Immunology and used this knowledge to contribute to the work done by the Molecular Biology group at CDRD.
+His work revolved around molecular cloning to help validate various monoclonal antibodies.
+After his time at CDRD, he plans to finish his final undergraduate year with a focus on bioinformatics, and pursue graduate school.

 Jung-Bahadur Singh Kandola

-Jung-Bahadur Singh Kandola is a 3rd year student majoring in Biology at the University of British Columbia.
-He is currently a Co-op student in the Biologics division at CDRD, primarily immersed in an antibody development environment with a role specifically focussing on high-throughput antibody screening, antibody characterisation and mammalian tissue culture.
-After completing his Bachelor of Science degree, Jung-Bahadur hopes to obtain a career in medicine during which he can use his experiences in a research laboratory setting to enhance clinician-scientist research relationships and initiatives.
+Jung-Bahadur was a 3rd year student majoring in Biology at the University of British Columbia.
+As part of the Biologics division at CDRD, he was immersed in an antibody development environment with a role specifically focussing on high-throughput antibody screening, antibody characterisation and mammalian tissue culture.
+After completing his Bachelor of Science degree, he hopes to obtain a career in medicine during which he can use his experiences in a research laboratory setting to enhance clinician-scientist research relationships and initiatives.

-Jenny Gu is the Data Integrity Co-op Student.
-She works to support the quality management system, ensuring the accuracy, traceability, and overall integrity of CDRD’s scientific deliverables.
+Jenny was a member of the Data Integrity team at CDRD.
+Her work helped support the quality management system, ensure the accuracy, traceability, and overall integrity of CDRD’s scientific deliverables.
 She is currently a student at UBC, majoring in pharmacology and minoring in commerce.
 She is especially interested in, and hopes to further study how science, commerce, and public policy can work synergistically to optimize public health and health outcomes.

-Watch Jenny’s video about her experience as a trainee at CDRD: www.youtube.com/watch?=1&v=AB4H3xBobe0
+Watch Jenny’s video about her experience at CDRD: www.youtube.com/watch?=1&v=AB4H3xBobe0

 Check out Bill's video: www.youtube.com/watch?v=qYhkM5Ct_5E

-Sean Vandersluis is a fifth-year student from Camlachie, Ontario studying Biochemistry with a specialization in Biomedical Research at McMaster University.
+Sean is a fifth-year student from Camlachie, Ontario studying Biochemistry with a specialization in Biomedical Research at McMaster University.
 He has previously worked in and completed his senior thesis in a structural biology lab where he helped develop an assay to screen for novel cancer drugs.
-At CDRD he works in the screening division where assays are developed for high-throughput compound screening to identify hits for drug development.
+At CDRD he worked in the Screening division where assays are developed for high-throughput compound screening to identify hits for drug development.